 Through digital transformation, mining industries have the possibility of overcoming obstacles through the use of technologies in their operation.

-Industries today face a race for digitization.
+Industries today face an extensive path for digitization.
 The rise of digital transformation has become an inherent necessity in industrial processes, and it is no different in the mining sector.

 There are many advantages that digital transformation has provided to industrial processes and operations, including: